jkomoros/boardgame/server/README.md

 When you provide a stack to boardgame-card-stack and then bind the resulting cards' item properties, we will also set the card-type property to be "deck-DECKNAME-card" where DECKNAME is the name of the deck that stack is based on.
 This means that the best practice in most game renderers is to provide a "deck-MYDECK-card" dom-module in the top-level and then everything will work as expected.
 See the debuganimations example for a sample.

+### Optional: boardgame-fading-text

+The boardgame-fading-text element will render text that animates when changed.
+The font size can be changed with `--message-font-size`.
+The text will be centered in the nearest ancestor positoned block.

 ### Optional: BoardgameBaseGameRenderer

 If your game renderer inherits from BoardgameBaseGameRenderer, you'll get a few convenience goodies.